-To address the first challenge-knowing oneself and the foe-both U.S. and AQAM documents are included among the readings.
-More than one-third of the readings in this case are dedicated to either close textual analyses of primary sources or actual speeches and letters from al Qaeda leaders.
+The case opens with AQAM documents to understand the roots of the conflict.
+Many of the readings in this case study are dedicated to close textual analyses of primary sources or actual speeches and letters from al Qaeda leaders.
 The readings invite students to evaluate the enemy using the enemy's own words.
 These documents illuminate the strategic logic of al Qaeda's attacks in the 1990s and the 9/11 plot, as well as debates within AQAM in the wake of major U.S. countermoves.
-Moreover, a wealth of raw material recovered from Usama bin Laden's safe house furnishes a comprehensive sampling of AQAM strategic thought.
-To address the challenge of self-knowledge, the readings also include U.S. policy documents on the use of force and evolving goals.